tabalinas/jssocials/README.md

 The `renderer` is used for custom share scenario, e.g. using standard sharing component for particular network.
 If `renderer` is specified, then all other share parameters are ignored.

-This is how render native google plus share button with `renderer`:
+This is how to render native google plus share button with `renderer`:

 ```javascript